openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 ### Change Management Metrics
 Cluster wide change management information will be made available through cluster metrics.
 Each resource containing the stanza must expose the following metrics:
 - The number of seconds until the next known permitted change window.
-0 if changes can currently be initiated. -1 if changes are paused indefinitely. -2 if no permitted window can be computed.
+See `cm_change_eta` metric.
+- The number of seconds until the current change window closes.
+See `cm_change_remaining` metric.
+- The last datetime at which changes were permitted (can be nil).
+See `cm_change_last` metric (which represents this as seconds instead of a datetime).
 - Whether any change management strategy is enabled.
 - Which change management strategy is enabled.
 - If changes are pending due to change management controls.